WHK102/apk-package-detector/readme.md

 APK Package Detector is a tool for **pentesters**, get the most common compilation and security properties of different types of files.

+*It does not require installing Java, SDK, external applications or packages with additional binaries.*

 ## Requirements